-I’m in the middle of wallpapering our bedroom wall so I thought I’d put together a little list of wallpapers I would 100% use in my own home.
-Not only are my picks I put together cohesive, they also vary in price for all types of budgets!
+I’m in the middle of wallpapering our bedroom wall so I thought I’d put together a little list of wallpapers ideas I would 100% use in my own home.
+Not only are my picks I put together cohesive, but they also vary in price for all types of budgets!

 Last year I ended up wallpapering our hallway.

-It seems like everyday your influencer friends ( like myself) are fearlessly putting up wallpaper with ease.
+It seems like every day your influencer friends ( like myself) are fearlessly putting up wallpaper with ease.
 Just going for it!
 While that may be the case for some I think choosing wallpaper for most people is SO much harder and here’s why:

-When most influencers choose a wallpaper they don’t stick around long enough to live with thier wallpaper choices lol!
+When most influencers choose a wallpaper they don’t stick around long enough to live with their wallpaper choices lol!
 No seriously, here me out!
 How many times have you seen someone put up some cool new trendy wallpaper and then move 6 months, 1 year or even 3 years later?
 Or maybe you follow a designer who works on multiple projects are year and you can’t seem to choose which wallpaper feature you would love in your own home.